 Project managers shepherd a project through every stage from start to finish.
 They create a plan for a project’s progress, coordinate personnel involved and manage scope, deadlines, budget and quality.
 And when problems come up, they lead the project team to make whatever adjustments are necessary to get things back on track.
 Their job requires a combination of hard and soft skills to manage the many moving parts of a project, crunch numbers and evaluate risks while also motivating team members, communicating effectively and providing leadership.

-“Having the ability to take a step back and ask good questions is critical in a project manager,” said Annette Suh, IT project manager at Liberty Mutual Insurance and president of the Puget Sound Chapter of the Project Management Institute.
+“Having the ability to take a step back and ask good questions is critical in a project manager,” said Annette Suh, a project management consultant and former president of the Puget Sound Chapter of the Project Management Institute.
 “You don't have to know all the answers, you just need to figure out who to go to get them.”

 And, at the end of the day, there’s a sense of achievement in the job.
 “I feel like I accomplish goals every day,” said Suh.
 “I enjoy solving problems and helping large teams accomplish great feats.”